Key Takeaways

 - Include All Income — If you earn income through multiple sources, make sure you share those details with the lender.
 Sharing your true monthly income may help you get approved for a personal loan.

-- Apply with a Cosigner — If you have poor or fair credit, you can try applying for a personal loan with a cosigner.
+- Apply with a Cosigner — If you have a poor or fair credit score, you can try applying for a personal loan with a cosigner.
 A cosigner could improve your chances of getting loan approval since it lowers the lender’s financial risk.
+Keep in mind, your cosigner will also have to go through an application and credit check.

 - Improve Your DTI — Your debt-to-income rate can affect your ability to get personal loan approval.
 But you can improve your DTI by reducing your existing debt.